Krisdayanti

-On 20 March 2011, she married Raul Lemos and she had another girl at 5 September 2011 by cesarean section.
+On 20 March 2011, she married Raul Lemos and she had another girl on 5 September 2011 by cesarean section.
 The name of the girl is Arianna Amora Lemos, which means "Diamond with Full of Love".
 She then said that she was retiring from the entertainment industry to live in East Timor as a housewife.
 However, she retracted the statement and said that she wanted to continue singing until old age, similar to Indonesian top senior singer, Titiek Puspa.